aidswidjaja/study/docs/commerce/ch1/unit1.md

 ---
-title: "Commerce and choice; More decisions to make and; Comparison shopping"
+title: "Unit 1: Commerce and choice; More decisions to make and; Comparison shopping"
 layout: default
 nav_order: 1
 parent: "Chapter 1 – Consumer Choice"